Jinxhy/AppAIsecurity/README.md

 </p>

 ### Dataset preparing
 For each selected model, according to its functionality, we manually find 10 random images from the Internet as the original input.
-Fig 7 shows the details of dataset for one of the selected models.
+Fig 7 shows the details of the dataset for one of the selected models.
 <p align="center">
   <img  src="figures/model_input.png" width="60%" height="60%"><br/>
-  <em>Fig. 7. </em>
+  <em>Fig. 7.
+The original input for mobilenet.letgo.v1 1.0 224 quant.v7.tflite</em>
 </p>

 ### Evaluation